danmills0/danmills0.github.io/_posts/2026-04-11-dragged-up-proppa.md

 deliberately reductive.
 In fact the first third of the book describes great wealth, if not financial.
 He describes friendships and a particular excitement at the development and acquisition of new technologies.
-Notably he describes a wealth of good role models, in particular hard working men such as his father, and a community which always has each others back.
+Notably he describes a wealth of role models, in particular hard working men such as his father, and a community which always has each others back.
 The final section details the loss of many of these things, and a decline of quality of life in the north.